braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/advanced_push_options/push_stories.md

 ## Troubleshooting

-### i sent myself a push story on ios but didn't receive the notification
+### I sent myself a Push Story on iOS but didn't receive the notification

 Apple has specific rules in place that will prevent certain types of notifications from being sent to a device based on a number of different factors—this includes evaluating the customers' data plan, notification size and/or the customers' storage capacity.
 As a result, sometimes no notification will be sent to your customers.

 These are limitations imposed by Apple that should be considered when designing your Push Story.

-### I sent myself a push story on ios but saw the condensed view instead
+### I sent myself a push story on iOS but saw the condensed view instead

 In certain situations where all the pages do not load, for example, due to a loss of data connection, the Push Story will only show the condensed notification.